Corn Dogs and Meh at the New Mexico State Fair

 Then we sat down in the shadeless noonday sun in the midst of the carnival crowds of sweating, dragging, weary people and we ate our hot, fried foods, dripping sweat into our mustard.

 So the corn dog was $6 and the bottle of water was $3.
 We also got a cold bottle of Pepsi, also $3.
-(Which is more expensive than the drinks at Disneyland, which I hadn’t thought possible.)
+(Which is more expensive than the drinks at Disneyland, which I hadn’t though possible.)
 The funnel cake my daughter picked out (with whipped cream and Hershey syrup) was NINE FREAKING DOLLARS.

 Everything was fine.
 Good, even.
 But was it exciting or special?
 Not really.